 - Food to be defrosted should be in a suitable microwave proof container and place uncovered on the glass turntable. - If necessary, shield small areas of meat or poultry with flat pieces of aluminum foil.
 This will prevent thin areas becoming warm during defrosting.
-Ensure the foil does not touch the oven walls. - Separate items like minced meat, chops, sausages and bacon as soon as possible. - When BEEP, at this point remove the food from the microwave oven, turn the food over and return to the microwave oven.
+Ensure the foil does not touch the oven walls. - Separate items like minced meat, chops as soon as possible. - When BEEP, at this point remove the food from the microwave oven, turn the food over and return to the microwave oven.
 Press start to continue.
 At the end of the program, remove the food from the microwave oven, cover with foil and allow to stand until completely thawed.
 To thaw completely, for example joints of meat and whole chickens should STAND for a minimum of 1 hour before cooking.

-CATEGORY WEIGHT LIMIT UTENSIL FOOD Meat Poultry Fish 0.1kg ~ 4.0kg Microwave ware (Flat plate) Meat Minced beef, Fillet steak, Cubes for stew, Sirloin steak, Pot roast, Rump roast, Beef burger Pork chops, Lamp chops, Rolled roast, Sausage, Cutlets(2cm) 11311 Turn food over at beep.
+CATEGORY WEIGHT LIMIT UTENSIL FOOD Meat Poultry Fish 0.1kg ~ 4.0 kg Microwave ware (Flat plate) Meat Minced beef, Fillet steak, Cubes for stew, Sirloin steak, Pot roast, Rump roast, Beef burger Lamp chops, Rolled roast, Cutlets(2cm) Turn food over at beep.
 After defrosting, let stand for 5-15 minutes.
 Poultry Whole chicken, Legs, Breasts, Turkey breasts(under 2.0kg) Turn food over at beep.
+After defrosting, let stand for 20.30 minutes.
 After defrosting, let stand for 20-30 minutes.
 Fish Fillets, Steaks, Whole fish, Sea foods Turn food over at beep.
 After defrosting, let stand for 10-20 minutes.
-Bread 0.1kg ~ 0.5kg Paper towel or flat plate Sliced bread, Buns, Baguette, etc. Separate slices and place between paper towel or flat plate.
+Bread 0.1kg ~ 0.5 kg Paper towel or flat plate Sliced bread, Buns, Baguette, etc. Separate slices and place between paper towel or flat plate.
 Turn food over at beep.
 After defrosting, let stand for 1-2 minutes.